mukmahe/FacebookLogin/README.md

 Here we are verifying that a person with correct email and password combination will be able to login and if a person enters wrong email id, he will get error message

 SetUp and Run:
-Make sure your machine has latest version of node.js if not please install node.js Once done run => npm i (it will install all npm dependencies) Then run npx cypress open
+Make sure your machine has latest version of node.js if not please install node.js <br/>
+Once done run => npm i (it will install all npm dependencies) <br/>
+Now update the test data at location cypress/fixtures/{test-case-name} <br/>
+Then run npx cypress open <br/>
-Select relevant browser from the top right corner
+Select relevant browser from the top right corner <br/>
-Then select run 2 integration specs
+Then select run 2 integration specs <br/>
-It will run both the test cases
+It will run both the test cases <br/>
 To keep things simple we have not introduced parallel running and jenkins integration for now(can be scaled later)